Maryland Pay Equity

 - Different required abilities or skills

-- Different shifts or at different times of day
+- Work performed on different shifts or at different times of day

 - System which measures earnings by quantity or quality of production